hmredmond/auth0-token-generator-vscode-extension/readme.md

 code
 ```

-### Editing Existing Configurations
+### Managing Existing Configurations

+The configuration panel provides easy management of all your OAuth environments:

-To edit an existing environment:
+**To edit an environment:**
 1. Open `OAuth: Configure Credentials`
 2. Scroll to the "Configured Environments" section
-3. Click **Edit** on the environment you want to modify
+3. Click the **✎ (Edit)** icon button on the environment you want to modify
 4. The form will populate with existing values
 5. Make your changes and click **Save Credentials**

+**To delete an environment:**
+1. Open `OAuth: Configure Credentials`
+2. Scroll to the "Configured Environments" section
+3. Click the **× (Delete)** icon button on the environment
+4. Confirm the deletion when prompted

+**To generate a token for a specific environment:**
+1. Open `OAuth: Configure Credentials`
+2. Click the **↻ (Get Token)** icon button next to any environment
+3. The token will be generated and copied to your clipboard

 ## Configuration